 It’s one thing to have pride in your country’s heritage, to be patriotic, quite another to think your country so superior to other countries you demote them, or forget they exist.
 Under the terms of the Treaty between Scotland and England, Scotland keeps its own law system, education, and ultimately national health service and training of medical staff, as well as its police force, (and some institutions) yet these institutions are frequently assumed by the media to be part of England’s social systems.

-Here are everyday examples of Britain spoken of as England.
-If readers find any please send them in – most recent entries are at the top of the list.
+Here are everyday examples of Britain spoken of as if England.
+When readers find any examples please send them in – most recent entries are at the top of the list.

 THE INFAMOUS LEDGER

 “Britain is unique among modern developed economies in sucking the creative juices from provinces to capital.”
 Simon Jenkins in the Guardian discussing where the UK parliament could be cited while the old is renovated at billions of a cost.
 We’re all part of Greater England, or perhaps he means Greater London, like Watford.
 Cities most mentioned as temporary sites are Manchester, Leeds, Birmingham, but as a UK parliament ne-er a word about Scotland or Wales.
 It is, after all, seen as an English-only possession, but a UK parliament when it suits them to keep the Scots happy.

 “The UK and Spain have been partners and allies for over 500 years.”
 An official tweet from the UK Foreign Office.
 Yes, the actual Foreign Office, not a parody account.
 The UK only came into being in 1707, and there is the small matter, you could say skirmish, of the Spanish Armada (1588) the Battle of Trafalgar (1805) and Gibraltar to take into account.